 The MSc Supply Chain Management is awarded jointly with the University of Strathclyde and Heriot-Watt University.
-Copies of the University of Strathclyde regulations governing the degree can be obtained from the Faculty Office in the Faculty of Law, Business and Social Sciences.
+Copies of the University of Strathclyde regulations governing the degree can be obtained from the Faculty Office in the Faculty of Law, Business & Social Sciences.

-MASTER OF SCIENCE, DIPLOMA AND CERTIFICATE IN SYSTEM LEVEL INTEGRATION
+MASTER OF SCIENCE, DIPLOMA AND CERTIFICATE IN SYSTEM LEVEL INTEGRATION and MASTER OF SCIENCE, DIPLOMA AND CERTIFICATE IN SYSTEM LEVEL INTEGRATION (by Distance Learning)

-The Master of Science (M.Sc.), Postgraduate Diploma and Postgraduate Certificate in System Level Integration is offered by the University of Edinburgh, the University of Glasgow, Heriot-Watt University and the University of Strathclyde, and the awards are made in the name of all four universities.
+The Taught Masters Programme in System Level Integration is offered jointly by the University of Edinburgh, the University of Glasgow, Heriot-Watt University and the University of Strathclyde who together have formed the Institute for System Level Integration.
+The regulations following are those promulgated by the University of Edinburgh, the administering institution.